 ELEMENTS OF THE PROGRAM.
 The Company's executive compensation program includes three principal elements, each of which is intended to serve the overall compensation philosophy of the Company.
 FIRST, the executive's base salary is intended to create a minimum level of compensation that is reasonably competitive with other retail mall REITs.
 SECOND, the Company uses stock options, restricted stock and may use other stock awards under the Incentive Plan as a long-term incentive.
 The Company believes that these types of awards are an important means to link the interests of management and stockholders and to encourage management to adopt a longer term perspective.
 FINALLY, the Company has established an incentive compensation plan for executive officers and other senior officers and key employees under which bonuses, which may be paid in cash or in the form of restricted stock, are awarded based upon the achievement of individual and corporate performance goals.
-The objective of the incentive compensation plan is to motivate and reward executives for performance that benefited the Company and to recognize the contribution of its key employees.
-The amount of the bonus award is based on a formula determined for each executive by the Committee.
+The objective of the incentive compensation plan is to motivate and reward executives for performance that benefitted the Company and to recognize the contribution of its key employees.
 Executive officers of the Company further participate in certain deferred compensation plans, and four executive officers also participate in a split dollar life insurance arrangement, to assist them in their tax and estate planning.
 In addition, the executive officers are eligible to receive other benefits such as medical and retirement benefits.